 But I can’t detect greed or self-interest in Rockefeller’s interest in the alcohol question.
 In any event, the structure of the alcohol industry, which is the issue I urge Kevin to consider rather than ignore, is irrelevant to federal alcohol taxation.

-Here are more quotes from Last Call (my research consisted mostly of looking up Rockefeller in the index, so maybe I’m missing some evidence of self-interest):
+Here are more quotes from Last Call (I read it all, but going back recently for this purpose, my research consisted mostly of looking up Rockefeller in the index, so maybe I’m missing some evidence of self-interest):

 Early on: “improve-the-masses progressives like John D. Rockefeller, Jr. . . ., who saw Prohibition as a logical undertaking for activist government” 233